Cathedral address: 113 S. FederalHwy, DaniaBeach, FL 33004. Open daily from 10:00 am to 7:30 pm.

 Relics of the Miami Cathedral

-The Reliquary with two pieces of the relics of St. Matrona of Moscow, the heavenly patroness of the Cathedral; the Reliquary with the relics of St. Nicholas the Wonderworker (this saint protects children, patronizes sailors and travelers); a unique Reliquary with the relics of 115 saints including: St. Tikhon, Patriarch of Moscow; St. Prince Daniel of Moscow, Noble-born and Right-believing; St. Prince Alexander Nevsky; the fathers of Kiev and Pechersk Lavra; Sts.
-Adrian and Natalia; St. Grand Duchess Elizaveta Feodorovna; St. Herman of Alaska; St. Job of Pochaev; St. Kuksha of Odessa; St. Luke, Bishop of Simferopol and Crimea, the Blessed Surgeon (Voino-Yasenetsky); St. Ignatius of Rostov; St. Theodosius of Chernigov; St. Nifont Bishop of Novgorod; St. Simon of Suzdal; St. Alexis of Carpatho–Russia; St. Anastasia of Kiev; an icon with the relics of St. Sergius of Radonezh and many others.
+The Reliquary with two pieces of the relics of St. Matrona of Moscow, the heavenly patroness of the Cathedral; the Reliquary with the relics of St. Nicholas the Wonderworker (this saint protects children, patronizes sailors and travelers); a unique Reliquary with the relics of 115 saints including: St. Tikhon, Patriarch of Moscow; St. Prince Daniel of Moscow, Noble-born and Right-believing; St. Prince Alexander Nevsky; the fathers of Kyiv Pechersk Lavra; Sts.
+Adrian and Natalia; St. Grand Duchess Elizaveta Feodorovna; St. Herman of Alaska; St. Job of Pochaiv; St. Kuksha of Odessa; St. Luke, Bishop of Simferopol and Crimea, the Blessed Surgeon (Voino-Yasenetsky); St. Ignatius of Rostov; St. Theodosius of Chernihiv; St. Nifont Bishop of Novgorod; St. Simon of Suzdal; St. Alexis of Carpatho-Russia; St. Anastasia of Kyiv; an icon with the relics of St. Sergius of Radonezh and many others.